Doing Business in the Comoros

 - Comorian official languages: Arabic, French, and Comorian (Influences of Swahili)

-- Nearest countries of the Union of the Comoros: Mozambique, Tanzania, Madagascar, and Seychelles
+- The nearest countries of the Union of the Comoros: Mozambique, Tanzania, Madagascar, and Seychelles

 - A crime-free nation